 Senior Producer Stefanie Levine created and developed the current version of A Way with Words, and has been producing the show since 2002.
 Senior KPBS management, including Doug Myrland, Tom Karlo, and John Decker, helped to expand the show’s reach, and by 2006, A Way with Words was airing on Wisconsin Public Radio and WFYI in Indianapolis, in addition to KPBS-FM.

-In August 2007, at the time of a large budget cut, KPBS announced it would stop producing the show, so Martha, Grant, and Stefanie took on all production responsibilities, first through a limited liability company, and then in its current form as an IRS approved section 501(c)(3) nonprofit corporation.
+In August 2007, at the time of a large budget cut, KPBS announced it would stop producing the show, so co-hosts Martha Barnette and Grant Barrett and senior producer Stefanie Levine took on all production responsibilities, first through a limited liability company, and then in its current form as an IRS-approved section 501(c)(3) nonprofit corporation, Wayword, Inc.

 Since then, the radio show has shifted its focus toward language connections found through family, history, and culture, putting it more in line with the field of sociolinguistics.
 This shift has helped draw a larger, younger audience.

 In 2007, the show was heard on 12 stations in four states.
 Today, it’s broadcast from more than 80 stations on more than 300 signals in more than 40 states.
 Its podcasts are downloaded millions of times per year.

 Since 2007, when the organization became independent, its leadership has been composed of an informal executive triumvirate — Stefanie Levine, Martha Barnette, and Grant Barrett — both for the original LLC and the succeeding 501(c)(3) of Wayword, Inc., a nonprofit.